 The first step in the DVRPC modeling process involves generating the number of trips that are produced by, and destined for, each traffic zone and cordon station throughout the DVRPC region.
 Internal trip generation is based on estimates of demographic and employment data, while external trips are derived from cordon line traffic counts.
 The latter also includes trips that pass through the DVRPC region.
 Trip distribution is the process whereby the trip ends established during trip generation are linked together to form origin-destination patterns in trip table format.
 Peak, midday, and evening trip ends are distributed separately.
 The modal split model is also run separately for the peak, midday, and evening time periods.
 The modal split model calculates the fraction of each person-trip interchange in the trip table, which should be allocated to transit, and then assigns the residual to the highway side.
 The choice between highway and transit usage is made on the basis of comparative cost, travel time, frequency of service, and auto ownership.
 For highway trips, the final step in the simulation process is the assignment of current or future vehicle trips to the highway network.
+Vehicle trips are separated into autos and trucks and assigned to the roadway network separately.
 The assignment model is capacity restrained in that congestion levels are considered when determining the best route.

 After equilibrium is achieved, the transit trip tables are assigned to the transit network to produce link and route passenger volumes.

 The DVRPC's travel demand model was extensively validated against numerous data sources to ensure that it accurately represents current travel behavior in the DVRPC region.
 The extensive validation performed on the model ensures that all significant trends are captured and reproduced.
-2015 was used as the validation year.
+Fall 2019 pre-Covid conditions were used for model validation.
 The DVRPC Travel Demand Model estimated DVMT is approximately 98.26% of the regional observed DVMT for the New Jersey counties in the area.
 The comparisons between estimated and observed DVMT by facility type were within a range of -3.60 to -0.15% for the New Jersey portion of the area.

 Traffic volumes crossing the travel demand model boundary, or cordon, are controlled through an extensive traffic counting program.
 The DVRPC generally counts traffic at all of its cordon crossings every five years.
-Future year traffic volumes at cordon stations are projected by first extrapolating historical trends and then adjusting these trends to account for the long range population and employment forecasts in the counties surrounding the DVPRC region.
+Future year traffic volumes at cordon stations are projected by first extrapolating historical trends and then adjusting these trends to account for the long-range population and employment forecasts in the counties surrounding the DVPRC region.
 The DVRPC develops monthly and seasonal traffic variation factors that are derived from the Pennsylvania and New Jersey Departments of Transportation continuous traffic counting stations.
 These stations produce traffic volumes for every day of the year and are used to calculate monthly and seasonal factors by federal functional class.